bmdillon/bmdillon.github.io/outreach/index.md

 ## Zine - Maths & Physics from Ireland
 I wrote a short zine on important mathematicians and physicists from Ireland:<br>
 <a href="{{ '/downloads/zine-maths-physics-ireland-bmdillon.pdf' | relative_url }}" target="_blank" rel="noopener">
-  Maths & Physics from Ireland
+  Maths & Physics from Ireland - the pdf
 </a>
 <div style="text-align:center;">
   <img